scribe-public/sample-policies/docs/v2/rules/sbom/complete-licenses.md

 **Uses:** `sbom/complete-licenses@v2/rules`
 **Source:** [v2/rules/sbom/complete-licenses.yaml](https://github.com/scribe-public/sample-policies/v2/rules/sbom/complete-licenses.yaml)
 **Rego Source:** [complete-licenses.rego](https://github.com/scribe-public/sample-policies/v2/rules/sbom/complete-licenses.rego)
-**Short Description:** Verify all dependencies in the artifact have a license.
 **Labels:** SBOM, Image

+Verify all dependencies in the artifact have a license.

 > Evidence for this rule **IS NOT** required by default but is recommended.